blat-blatnik/Pocket-Universe/README.md

 for tile in tiles:
   for p in tile.particles:
-      for tile n in neighbors(tile)
+      for n in neighbors(tile)
-        for particle q in n.particles
+        for q in n.particles
           p.velocity += interact(p, q)

 for p in particles: